2tle/SRGAN/README.md

 # SRGAN
-Super Resoultion GAN with Keras on macos
+Super Resoultion GAN with Keras

 This project is based on [eriklindernoren/Keras-GAN](https://github.com/eriklindernoren/Keras-GAN)